Our vision is of a future in which our population co-exists in harmony with nature and prospers on a healthy planet, to the benefit of all.

-Population Matters is a UK-based charity which campaigns to achieve a sustainable human population, to protect the natural world and improve people’s lives.
+Population Matters is a UK-based charity working globally to achieve a sustainable future for people and planet.

 Why we're here